pgorman/sooth/README.md

 - **checkInterval** sets the time (in seconds) each thread sleeps between sending a series of ping packets.
 The value must be an unquoted integer Number.
 - **packetCount** sets the number of ICMP packets sent during each ping.
 The value must be an unquoted integer.
 - **packetInterval** sets the delay (in milliseconds) between sending each packet.
-On many systems, only root may set this lower than "1.0".
+On many systems, only root may set this lower than 1.0.
 - **historyLength** sets the number of check results to keep per target.
 The value must be an unquoted integer Number.
+- **jitterMultiple** sets how large the round-trip time deviation must be as a multiple of the average round-trip time before Sooth prints an alert.
+E.g., with a jitterMultiple of 2.0, Sooth alerts on a ping response with an average RTT of 40 ms if the exceeds 80 ms.
+- **packetThreshold** sets how many packets of a ping response must be lost before Sooth prints a warning.
+E.g., with a packetThreshold of 1, Sooth remains silent unless more than one packet is lost.
 - **lossReportRE** defines the regular expression (with backslashes escaped to keep valid JSON) used to match the output line of the system `ping` command containing the summary of lost packets.
 The default regular expression should work on at least Linux and OpenBSD.
 - **rttReportRE** defines the regular expression (with backslashes escaped to keep valid JSON) used to match the output line of the system `ping` command containing the round-trip time summary.
 The default regular expression should work on at least Linux and OpenBSD.